INFORMSJoC/2023.0177/README.md

 ## Requirements

 In this paper, we use the a few standard Python packages, which should be clear at the beginning of each script.
-It is worth noting that we use Guorib v11 as the solver.
+It is worth noting that we use Gurobi v11 as the solver.

 ## Results